cv

 Analytics Team, Department of Innovation & Technology, City of Boston

-• Write custom component scripts in python to ingest and export data.
+• Wrote custom component scripts in python to ingest and export data

 • Ensure the analysts have high quality, reliable data for analytics end products (e.g. dashboards) and the public has up to date access to open data published on Analyze Boston.